The Jim Henson Company: 1958–1990

 Jim and Jane Henson officially founded Muppets, Inc. on November 20, 1958, three years after Sam and Friends debuted on WRC-TV in Washington, D.C.
 Aside from Sam and Friends, the majority of its work until 1969 was in advertising; appearances on late-night talk shows; and short "meeting films" primarily for enterprise use, produced from 1965 to 1996.
 In 1968, the company began designing characters and producing short films for the fledgling Sesame Street, which premiered on NET (succeeded by PBS) in November 1969.

 One of the company's first characters to appear regularly on television, Rowlf the Dog, originated in commercials for Purina Dog Chow and became a regular character on The Jimmy Dean Show from 1963 to 1966.
 During this time, the show's host, Jimmy Dean, refused an opportunity to own 40% of the company, assuming that he did not attain that right.
 Jim Henson also pitched several different projects to the major American television networks, to little avail.
 Some ideas became unaired pilots, while others were never produced.
+NBC included the Muppets as part of “The Land of Gorch” sketch series on the first season of Saturday Night Live (then just Saturday Night).
+However, disagreements between Henson’s team and the SNL cast and crew ultimately led to the partnership dissolving.

 Henson Associates logo from 1976 to 1987.

 In 1976, producer Lew Grade approached Henson to produce a weekly series in Grade's native United Kingdom.
 This series became The Muppet Show, produced by Associated Television (ATV) for the ITV network.
 The success of The Muppet Show led to the Muppets becoming an enduring media franchise.
 Another company controlled by Grade, ITC Entertainment, originally owned The Muppet Show, among other Henson productions, but Henson acquired the rights to these productions in the 1980s.
 During this time, Henson formed Jim Henson's Creature Shop, a special effects studio partially responsible for the films The Dark Crystal and Labyrinth; and television series The StoryTeller, Farscape, and Dinosaurs.